sswaner/twilio-aws/README.md

 ![alt tag](./img/config-api-7.png)
 *code available in resources/api_gateway_templates/request_body_mapper.json*

+## Creating a Integration Response

+We will need to create a response for our API calls.
+Since we are using Twilio's WebHooks we will be using TwiML.
+To setup the "Integration Response" please use the following steps:

-- Please goto "Integration Response"
+- Please go to "Integration Response"

 ![alt tag](./img/config-api-11.png)

+- Create an "Integration Response"
 ![alt tag](./img/config-api-20.png)
 *You will need to create a Integration Response.
 Please set Lambda response handler to "default" and Method response